-A contractor is a person who undertakes a contract to perform services for specific clients under specific terms.
-The wording is explained further down the page.
+“An independent contractor is a person who undertakes a contract to perform services for specific clients under agreed terms.
 Contractors are normally paid on an ad hoc basis according to their output.
 This might be measured in time, productivity or deliverables.

-The contractor is not an employee of the client.
-If the client terminates the assignment the contractor has no right to redress, especially if you are working in a foreign country.
-The client is under no obligation to offer further work to the contractor, nor is the contractor obliged to accept it.
+As a contractor you are typically not an employee of your client.
+If the client terminates the assignment you have no right to redress, especially if you are working in a foreign country.
+The client is under no obligation to offer you further work, nor are you obliged to accept it.
 In an employment relationship, the employer must offer work to the employee or face possible statutory penalties for unfair termination.

 Contractors generally don’t receive any of the statutory rights of employees – i.e. no holiday pay, no sick leave, no redundancy pay.
 Generally, if a contractor is off sick for more than a few days the client has the right to cancel the contract.